brunalos/bcell-manuscript-figures/README.md

 #### Figure Example

 In the left figure, we employed principal component analysis (PCA) to examine the expression pattern of 15,754 genes.
 We found that cells at different developmental stages distinctly separated, and repeated samples from each cell type clustered closely.
 On the right figure, the Heatmap illustrates genes with different expression levels within B cells.
-The code described in [`GE_analysis.ipynb`](GE_analysis.ipynb) demonstrates how we generated this figure.
+The code described in [`GE_analysis.ipynb`](GE_analysis.ipynb) demonstrates how we generated these figures.

 ![Figure_PCA_Heatmap](Figure_Python.png)